Large Relativistic Corrections to Nonrelativistic $M1$ Transitions in Heavy Quarkonium: Introduction

-To investigate relativistic effects and provide precise theoretical predictions, this paper employs the Bethe-Salpeter (BS) equation method.
-The BS equation is a relativistic dynamic equation describing two body bound state \cite{Salpeter:1951sz}, and Salpeter equation is its instantaneous version \cite{Salpeter:1952ib}.
 This paper will solve the complete Salpeter equation comprising four sub-equations.
 The resulting relativistic wave function incorporates distinct partial wave components, thereby accounting for $M1+E2+M3+E4$ transitions in the calculation of electromagnetic radiative decays between vector and pseudoscalar mesons.
 This method has been widely applied in electromagnetic decay processes \cite{Wang:2012cp,Wang:2015yea,Li:2022qhg,Pei:2022cjy,Li:2023cpl,Du:2024gna,Pei:2024hzv} and is well established as a reliable approach; therefore, it will not be elaborated further here.

 The organization of this paper is as follows.
 Sec.
 II presents our theoretical framework, including the formulation of hadronic transition matrix elements, relativistic wave functions incorporating different partial waves, and the multipole contributions to the transition amplitude arising from overlap integrals between partial waves in the initial and final state wave functions.
 Sec.
 III provides the results of the electromagnetic decays and the contributions from different multipole transitions.
 Finally, we give a summary in Sec.
 IV.